ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 export default config;
 ```

-## Vite Config
+## Import Attributes

-Additionally, we'll need to create a _vite.config.js_ config file and provide a [custom plugin](https://vitejs.dev/guide/api-plugin) to handle Import Attributes as [Vite does not support them](https://github.com/vitejs/vite/issues/14674).
+As [Vite does not support Import Attributes](https://github.com/vitejs/vite/issues/14674), we will need to create a _vite.config.js_ and write a [custom plugin](https://vitejs.dev/guide/api-plugin) to work around this.

+In this example we are handling for CSS Module scripts:

 ```js
 import { defineConfig } from "vite";